draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 }
 {{< / highlight >}}

 This will save some typing on both the web UI and the CLI.
-To log in via the CLI, omit the role parameter to use the default role:
+To log in via the CLI, omit the role key to use the default role:

 ```powershell
 vault login -method oidc
 ```

-The examples in this post are incomplete.
-One of the missing pieces are the policy definitions.
-A more complete example containing the missing pieces can be found in my GitHub [here](https://github.com/draggeta/blog/tree/master/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/code).
+The examples in this post focused solely on the authentication.
+The policy definitions are one of the missing pieces.
+Another is the TTL adjustments to the Vault token lifetimes.
+A more complete example containing some of the missing pieces can be found in my GitHub [here](https://github.com/draggeta/blog/tree/master/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/code).

-I hope the article was helpful in some way and until next time!
+I hope this article can be helpful in some way.
+Until next time!